Your Teeth Whitening Guide

 - A genetic disorder of tooth development such as Dentinogenesis Imperfecta

-With that said though, everyone has a different outcome when it comes to teeth whitening.
+Everyone has a different outcome when it comes to teeth whitening.

 We can’t paint everyone with the same brush, and each of us can and often do have widely varying results from the same tooth whitening product.